inspec/inspec/docs/shell.md

 ```

 If you wish to connect to a remote machine (called a target within
 InSpec), you can use the `-t` flag.
-We support connecting using ssh,
+We support connecting using SSH,
-WinRm and Docker.
+WinRM and docker.
 If no target is provided, we implicitly support the
 "local" target - i.e. tests running on the current machine running
 InSpec.
-For an ssh connection, use `-i` for specifying ssh key files,
+For an SSH connection, use `-i` for specifying SSH key files,
 and the `--sudo*` commands for requesting a privilege escalation after
 logging in.
 For a WinRM connection, use `--path` to change the login
 path, `--ssl` to use SSL for transport layer encryption.